natashaclerkin/singularartistsMS1/README.md

 The site features an about section, a section listing all clients represented, an events listing section and a contact section.
 There is also a social media plugin to display active promotion to users.

 The primary goal of the website is to inform and direct users to the contact form.
 As a B2B website, the aim is to convey credibility and assurance to the user.
-The website layout and navigation structure will guide the user to company information and clientlist highlighting it's reliability and expertise.
+The website layout and navigation structure will guide the user to company information and client-list highlighting it's reliability and expertise.
 These sections along with the CTA's will lead the user towards the contact form.

 **The business goals of this website are:**